← Back to Articles

 Bottom Line

-And critically: Manage your own regulation.
-Sleep, stress management, realistic expectations, self-compassion.
+And critically: Manage your own regulation through adequate sleep, stress management, and realistic expectations.

-ADHD parenting is hard.
+ADHD parenting is exhausting.
 You're providing external regulation for a brain that can't regulate itself yet.
-That's exhausting.
+Understanding the neuroscience helps—your child isn't being difficult, their brain is different.
+Work with that difference, providing intensity without threat, structure without rigidity.

 About Dr. Andrew Hill